 Great results…and how awesome do those 60X Custom Strings look?

 These can also affect your arrow flight, point of impact, and relationship between the point end and the nock end of your arrow.
 A general rule of thumb in picking an arrow is to choose the stiffer spine if your chart shows you closer to the stiffer side.
-A fixed blade head will generally cause less tuning issues if using a stiffer spine vs. a weaker one.
+A fixed blade head will generally cause fewer tuning issues if using a stiffer spine vs. a weaker one.
 I believe this is because the flex of the arrow when it comes out of the bow will correct faster with less oscillation than that of a weaker spine.
-An arrow that settles in faster will continue on a more consistent path to the target.
+An arrow that settles in faster will continue a more consistent path to the target.

-I have found that if I can get a bareshaft arrow to fly straight with the same point of impact as a fletched arrow at 20 yards, I have a very high likelihood of being successful at tuning a fixed blade head at moderate (40-50 yards) and even extreme shooting distances (out to 80-100 yards).
-While I would never shoot at an animal at 80-100 yards I test the flight of the arrow to those distances.
+I have found that if I can get a bare shaft arrow to fly straight with the same point of impact as a fletched arrow at 20 yards, I have a very high likelihood of being successful at tuning a fixed blade head at moderate (40-50 yards) and even extreme shooting distances (out to 80-100 yards).
+While I would never shoot at an animal at 80-100 yards, I test the flight of the arrow to those distances.
 I have found when shooting outside with environmental influences, I cannot always get the fixed head tipped arrow and the target tipped arrows to have the same point of impact.
 This doesn’t really concern me as I adjust my sight on my hunting bow for the broadhead impact.
 It makes sense that if you change the composition of the arrow (fixed head vs target point) you may not get the same end result.
-As long as the head is flying true, and entering the target straight I am not worried about matching the point of impact with field points, although this can be achieved at times.
+If the head is flying true, and entering the target straight, I am not worried about matching the point of impact with field points, although this can be achieved at times.
 Depending on the size of the head, the cutting diameter, or style of broadhead I may not be able to tune to same point of impact as field tips or achieve accurate flight to all distances.